-Public Protectio on Branch Director Potential Designates Field or Plant Personnel / Contract SME / First Responder or Local Authori ty Reports to Operations Section Chief Operations Section Chief Forms / Tools 201 Incident Briefing Forn Public Information Scripts n, Incident Action Plan, 214a Individual Activity L .og, F Role Responsibilities The Public Protection E responsible for implem protection measures d enting all public uring a response.
+Public Protectio on Branch Director Potential Designates Field or Plant Personnel / Contract SME / First Responder or Local Author ity Reports to Operations Section Chief Forms / Tools 201 Incident Briefing Form Public Information Scripts n, Incident Action Plan, 214a Individual Activity I Log, R ole Responsibilities The Public Protection B responsible for implem protection measures du enting all public Iring a response.
 In Determining the public protection measures required to ensure the safety of the public and stakeholders impacted by the incident. the Public Protection B e of the Public Protection The planning and implementation of public protection measures which may include the establishment of: Roadblocks.
-This may include settin groups: g up the following Air monitoring.
-Notification of the public and stakeholders.
-Roadblock Group: Con trol access into the EPZ.
-Ensuring the impacted area is clear of Rover and Evacuation Group: Locate personnel within the EPZ and assist with the evacuation of residents.
-Notification Group: Notify impacted residences and businesses to provide public safety instructions.
-Ensuring the impacted area is clear of members of the public.
-Providing evacuation assistance to persons impacted by the incident.
-Coordination of activities at reception centres established to house displaced members of the public.
-Air Monitoring Group: air quality readings to t Branch Director.
-Acquiring and providing he Public Protection Maintaining an effective structure for the Public Protection Branch. • IP: Responsible for liaising activities at a reception ersonnel Managing the information gathered by the Groups within the Public Protection Branch.
-The Public Protection Branch Director reports to the Operations Section Chief in the ICP who will provide tasks for the branch to perform.
-Coordinating and directing the activities of the Groups within the Public Protection Branch.
-The Public Protection E people so maintaining control is essential.
-Branch can contain many an effective span of Providing regular updates to the Operations Section Chief on the status of public protection measures across the response.
-Digital vers - uide for further details. line .
-Hard copies are available in the ICP.
+This may include setting up the following groups: Air monitoring.Notification of the public and Roadblock Group: Cont trol access into the EPZ. stakeholders. within the EPZ and assis residents.
+Group: Locate personnel st with the evacuation of tify impacted residences de public safety • persons impacted by the incident.
+Acquiring and providing he Public Protection Maintaining an effective structure for the Public Protection Branch. with and coordinating a Managing the information gathered by the Groups within the Public Protection Branch. ranch Director reports to Chief in the ICP who will Coordinating and directing the activities of the Groups within the Public Protection Branch.
+The Public Protection B people so maintaining a control is essential. ranch can contain many an effective span of Providing regular updates to the Operations Section Chief on the status of public protection measures across the response.